Fatbirder's Top 1000 Birding Websites

 AN EVENING'S BIRDING AT CARR LANE POOLS-HALE

-Leaving Birkenhead, I called in at Carr Lane pools in Hale to try and photograph the two Wood sandpipers that have been around for a while.
-On arrival, the birds were still present but were on the other side of the pool in the sun.
+Leaving Birkenhead, I made a brief stop at Carr Lane Pools in Hale to try and photograph the two Wood Sandpipers that have been lingering for a while.
+On arrival, both birds were still present, though positioned on the far side of the pool in the sun.

 Wood Sandpiper